zed1291/flatiron_project1/README.md

 User stories:

 1. User who does not have a username/does not sign in can only use search for weather or forecast.
-Is able to:
-    - input city
-2. User signs in User inputs city (or zip code?) - Program returns a string with a city's weather conditions (temp (max and min), condition, precip)
+Is able to input city and program will return string with city's weather conditions (temp (max and min), condition, precip).
+2. User signs in and is able to do same as above and able to save city in favorites.
-User inputs criteria (city/zipcode, temp range, conditions) - Program returns a list of cities with current weather (temp and conditions) meeting the criteria
+3. User inputs criteria (city, temp range, conditions) - Program returns a list of cities with current weather (temp and conditions) meeting the criteria
-User picks "random" - Program suggests a random city out of the favourite cities list with current weather User picks certain weather condition - Program returns all cities of a certain weather condition
-    -either of favourites list
+4. User picks "random" - Program suggests a random city out of the favourite cities list with current weather User picks certain weather condition - Program returns all cities of a certain weather condition -either of favourites list
     -or out of major cities list